 For 63% of those surveyed in a representative survey, customer ratings are a decisive criterion when selecting a shop³.
 This phenomenon – also called “social proof” – is related to the fact that customers trust other customers more than the retailer.
 They doubt the “goodwill” of the retailer.
 Independent product evaluations reduce these doubts, prove transparency and act as an important purchasing aid.

-The renunciation of advertising-heavy communication in favor of service communication also expresses integrity.
-The online shop thus makes it credibly clear that communication is geared to customer needs and that the customer is the center of attention.
+The renunciation of advertising-heavy communication in favour of service communication also expresses integrity.
+The online shop thus makes it credibly clear that communication is geared to customer needs and that the customer is the centre of attention.

 uptain and the three trust factors